Nirmatrelvir/ritonavir: Pregnancy

-The suggestion of the use of co-packaged medication during pregnancy in people who can become pregnant and are not using contraception and for people who are breastfeeding needs further study.
-Given the risk of morbidity, hospitalization and mortality associated with severe COVID19 disease in females and fetuses, nirmatrelvir/ritonavir can provide an important option to reduce the risks associated with acute COVID19 infection in at-risk and unvaccinated patients after careful consideration of the benefits and risks for each patient.
-There is limited human data on the use of nirmatrelvir during pregnancy related to the risk of birth defects, spontaneous abortions (miscarriage), or adverse outcomes.
-There are no human data on the presence of nirmatrelvir in human milk, or its effects on milk production or the infant.
+The suggestion of the use of co-packaged medication during pregnancy in people who can become pregnant and are not using contraception, and for people who are breastfeeding, needs further study.
+Given the risk of morbidity, hospitalization and mortality associated with severe COVID-19 disease in females and fetuses, nirmatrelvir/ritonavir can provide an important option to reduce the risks associated with acute COVID-19 infection in at-risk and unvaccinated patients after careful consideration of the benefits and risks for each patient.
+There is limited human data on the use of nirmatrelvir during pregnancy related to the risk of congenital disabilities, spontaneous abortions (i.e., miscarriage), or adverse outcomes.

+As of February 2026, data on the transfer of nirmatrelvir/ritonavir from breastfeeding parents to infants are limited.
+Nonetheless, Dai and colleagues reported in a 2024 article in Clinical Pharmacology & Therapeutics that the relative infant dose of drug conferred by breast milk was minimal and "well under the standard 10% safety threshold", supporting the use of the medication during pregnancy and breastfeeding.
 A temporary reduction in body weight was observed in the offspring of nursing rats.
 Other observational studies have also demonstrated the safety of ritonavir during pregnancy.